THE GOD HYPOTHESIS

 This entire exploration began not with mathematics, but with a dream.
 In the dream, Psalm 31 stood out like a glowing key, and I saw what felt like a stream of text, numbers, and charts scrolling rapidly in front of me — as if something deeper was trying to reveal itself.
 It wasn’t chaotic or random.
 It felt purposeful, like a download of information I didn’t yet understand.

-When I woke up, the feeling remained: “There is something hidden in Psalm 31.
-Look.”
+When I woke up, the feeling remained: “Look more closely at Psalm 31.”

 So I opened the psalm and began to read it slowly.
 The emotions of the chapter stood out — distress, surrender, testing, collapse, and renewal.